-Panoramic views of the Lake Tahoe, the Truckee Meadows and the Carson Valley await.
-The very popular trail leads to the headwaters of Galena Creek before climbing to the summit.
+Panoramic views of Lake Tahoe, Truckee Meadows and Carson Valley await.
+This very popular trail leads to the headwaters of Galena Creek before climbing a sharp ascent to the summit.
 Be prepared for strong winds and changeable weather conditions as you approach the unprotected summit.

 Elevation: 8,900′ to 10,776′

-This hike up to the flanks of Mt.
-Rose in the Carson Range offers a trail through Jeffrey Pines, mountain mahogany and an 8,000-foot ridge overlooking meadows and valleys.
+This hike up to the flanks of Mount Rose in the Carson Range offers a trail through Jeffrey Pines, mountain mahogany and an 8,000-foot ridge overlooking meadows and valleys.

 Elevation: 6,200′ to 8,300′

-Trails available in two canyons, including the Dry Pond Trail.
+Trails, including the Dry Pond Trail, are available in two canyons.
 Both canyon trails access the Mt.
 Rose Wilderness.
-Two new trails and trailheads were constructed at Whites and Thomas Creek Canyons.
-The new Dry Pond Trail connects the two canyons and provides outstanding views of Reno, Washoe Valley and Mt.
-Rose.
-Hikers flock to Thomas Creek where they find a rolling stream slicing through a scenic, aspen-filled canyon.
+Two new trails and trailheads were constructed at Whites and Thomas Creek canyons.
+The new Dry Pond Trail connects the two canyons and provides outstanding views of Reno, Washoe Valley and Mount Rose.
+Hikers flock to Thomas Creek, where they find a rolling stream slicing through a scenic, aspen-filled canyon.
 The autumn colors are magnificent.
 In the spring, the meadow is carpeted with wildflowers.

-Distance: Eight miles of trails available in two canyons
+Distance: 8 miles of trails available in two canyons.